-Modulation of NRF2 activity is an attractive approach for further study in the prevention of hair greying and HFSC ageing.
-The remarkable prospect for NRF2 activators in modulating other oxidative stress-linked disease states, strongly advocates for the development of NRF2 targeting as a novel strategy in modulating redox-associated disorders of the HF.”
+Modulation of NRF2 activity is an attractive approach for further study in prevention of hair greying and HFSC ageing.
+The remarkable prospect for NRF2 activators in modulating other oxidative stress-linked disease states, strongly advocates for development of NRF2 targeting as a novel strategy in modulating redox-associated disorders of the HF.”

 https://onlinelibrary.wiley.com/doi/abs/10.1002/bies.201700029 “Oxidative stress management in the hair follicle: Could targeting NRF2 counter age‐related hair disorders and beyond?” (not freely available)